bpshparis/sandbox/Prepare-for-Cloud-Pak-for-Data.md

 > :warning: Adapt settings to fit to your environment.

-> :information_source: Run this on Installer
+> :information_source: Run this on Load Balancer

 #### Check